glerner/phpunit-testing/docs/analysis/code-inventory.md

 **Purpose**: Handles initialization of testing environment for integration tests.
 Sets up WordPress test environment and database.

 **Functionality**:
-- Locates WordPress test library
+- Uses `get_setting('WP_TESTS_DIR')` to locate WordPress test library
+- Falls back to searching common locations if WP_TESTS_DIR is not set
 - Loads WordPress test bootstrap
-- Ensures database is properly configured according to design principles:
+- Sets up Mockery for integration tests

+**Dependencies**:
+- Requires bootstrap.php to be loaded first
+- Requires WP_TESTS_DIR to be set in .env.testing or as an environment variable
+- Requires WordPress test library to be installed
-  - Separate test database from WordPress database
+- Requires a properly configured test database
-  - Reuse of WordPress database credentials
-  - Support for custom table prefixes

 ## Setup and Execution